-There was a discussion thread on synth-diy where everyone was arguing about the lowest parts count multimode VCF that doesn't use a CEM type chip (does this remind us that some of us need to get a life?)
+There was a discussion thread on synth-diy about the lowest parts count multimode VCF that doesn't use a CEM type chip (does this remind us that some of us need to get a life?)
 Anyway, here's my low parts count multimode VCF that sounds good and fat.

 It's a pretty standard cookbook design with Vactrol 5C2's substituted for the resistors that control cutoff frequency.

 Eagle files of REV3 are here (schematic) and here. for the board layout

 PDF file for schematic of REV3 is here and pdf for board layout is here here.

 BUILDING THE VCF: You can get the parts layout in pdf format here and a parts list in Microsoft Windows "doc" format here.

 About the layout: Not much to say, this is very straightforward stuff, but, for me, normal 5V P/P signal inputs may cause the output to distort, especially at high-Q settings.
 You may need to R11 can be anywhere between 10K and 4.7K, experiment with that to set the initial cutoff frequency.
 Also for modular freaks I suggest buffering inputs and outputs and put a 1K resistor in series with buffered output--otherwise if an output goes to a dead short you will heat up the op amps and maybe fry them.
 You may want to gain up the output regardless.

 About using this VCF: Well it doesn't sound that good at every setting.